-It is key to understand the different types of stains that are encountered most often in the pool and spa industry in order to effectively prevent or remove.
-As with all pool (or spa) chemicals, it’s important to follow the manufacturer’s directions for their specific product as well.
+It is key to understand the different types of stains that are encountered most often in the pool and spa industry in order to effectively prevent or remove them.

-- Organic stains – Caused by living things like plant matter (leaves, acorns, flowers et cetera), algae, worms, and anything else that once lived and happens to end up in your pool (or spa).
+They’re caused by living things like plant matter (leaves, acorns, flowers etc.), algae, worms, and anything else that once lived and happens to end up in your pool (or spa).

 There are some very important concepts to understand when discussing metal stains and prevention products:

 - You should have your water tested for metal content and then understand how the metal was introduced.
-If you already have stains, you should consider treating the stains and then focus on preventing future stains.
+If you already have stains in your pool, you should consider treating the stains and then focus on preventing future stains.

 - If you use a sequestrant to prevent staining you will need to apply maintenance doses according to product instructions, otherwise, the metal can precipitate into stains when the sequestrant level dips.
 There are also products that can actually remove the metals from water by binding them to insoluble polymers like CuLator.